Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Update the Auto Scaling group to launch new instances in a second Availability Zone in the same AWS Region.
 - [ ] Update the Auto Scaling group to launch new instances in an Availability Zone in a second AWS Region.

- ### A company’s financial department needs to view the cost details of each project in an AWS account A SysOps administrator must perform the initial configuration that is required to view cost for each project in Cost Explorer.
+### A company's financial department needs to view the cost details of each project in an AWS account A SysOps administrator must perform the initial configuration that is required to view cost for each project in Cost Explorer.
 Which solution will meet this requirement?

 - [x] Activate cost allocation tags Add a project tag to the appropriate resources.
 - [ ] Configure consolidated billing Create AWS Cost and Usage Reports.
 - [ ] Use AWS Budgets Create AWS Budgets reports.
 - [ ] Use cost categories to define custom groups that are based on AWS cost and usage dimensions.

 ### SysOps administrator needs to secure the credentials for an Amazon RDS database that is created by an AWS CloudFormation template.
 The solution must encrypt the credentials and must support automatic rotation.
 Which solution will meet these requirements?

 - [ ] Create an AWS::SecretsManager::Secret resource in the CloudFormation template.
 Reference the credentials in the AWS::RDS::DBInstance resource by using the resolve:secretsmanager dynamic reference.
 - [ ] Create an AWS::SecretsManager::Secret resource in the CloudFormation template.
 Reference the credentials in the AWS::RDS::DBInstance resource by using the resolve:ssm-secure dynamic reference.